 Whenever possible, donated samples and your health information will be stored with a code and not your name, social security number, or other easily identifiable information.
 However, because some information such as your genetic information is unique to you, there is a small chance that someone could trace it back to you.
 The risk of this happening is very small.

-A federal law, called the Genetic Information Non-discrimination Act (GINA) generally makes it illegal for health insurance companies, group health plans, and most employers to discriminate against you based on your genetic information.
-In Colorado, additional genetic protection laws prohibit denial of health care insurance, Medicare supplement insurance coverage, group disability insurance, or long-term care insurance coverage based on your genetic information.
+A federal law, called the Genetic Information Nondiscrimination Act (GINA) generally makes it illegal for health insurance companies, group health plans, and most employers to discriminate against you based on your genetic information.
+Individual states have their own protections related to genetic information.

 If you have questions about your rights as a research subject or the conduct of this study, please contact the Colorado Multiple Institutional Review Board (COMIRB) at 303-724-1055.